yiisoft/docs/guide/en/runtime/sessions.md

 # Sessions

-Sessions allow persisting data between requests without passing them to the client and back.
+Sessions persist data between requests without passing them to the client and back.
 Yii has [a session package](https://github.com/yiisoft/session) to work with session data.

-In order to add it to your application, use composer:
+To add it to your application, use composer:

 ```shell
 composer require yiisoft/session --prefer-dist